OlgaCarvalho/first_personal_website/_posts/2021-07-06-setup-your-personal-website.md

 ---
 layout: post
-title: "Setup your personal website on GitHub Pages"
+title: "Setup Your Personal Website on GitHub Pages"
 date: 2021-07-06
 ---
 In this post I will show you how I created and hosted a personal website on GitHub Pages using Jekyll.